gtd-bible/reference_learning/IMPLEMENTATION.md

 -   **Phase 1 Complete:** Created the package, cleaned up boilerplate, and configured metadata.
 The `flutter create` command didn't support `--empty` for packages, so I manually cleaned the files.
 -   **Phase 2 Complete:** Implemented the `Verse` model, hardcoded verse data, and comprehensive unit tests.
 All tests passed.
 -   **Phase 2 Complete:** Implemented the `Verse` model, hardcoded verse data, and comprehensive unit tests.
 All tests passed.
+-   **Phase 3 Complete:** Implemented `ReferenceLearningController` with all specified logic and getters.
+Developed extensive unit tests for the controller, achieving 100% coverage.
+All tests passed.